Title: | Using CF-Compliant Calendars with Climate Projection Data |

 e1 |

-CFtime.
 Instance of the |

 e2 |

-The resulting CFtime
+The resulting CFTime

-instance will have its offsets in the order that they
+in the order that

-those from the numeric vector follow.
-There is no reordering or removal of
+There is no reordering or removal of duplicates.
+This is because the time

-duplicates.
-This is because the time series are usually associated with a
+series are usually associated with a data set and the correspondence between

-Note that when adding multiple vectors of offsets to a CFtime
+Note that when adding multiple vectors of offsets to a CFTime

 instance, it